-By the time your book is published, you and your publishing team will have spent countless hours nailing the structure, refining the messaging, and packing it all up to appeal and speak to your ideal reader.
-Whether you intended it or not, what you’ve got now is much more than a book.
-You’ve also built a master content asset — valuable intellectual property that can be reconstituted in a great many ways.
-The product-development strategy is a core monetization strategy that entrepreneurs use to earn a return on their investment in writing and publishing their book.
+By the time your book is published, you and your publishing team spent countless hours nailing the structure.
+You've refined the message and packaged it to appeal to your ideal reader.
+Whether intended or not, you now have much more than a book.
+You have a master content asset.
+This valuable intellectual property can now be reconstituted in many ways.
+The product development strategy is a core monetization strategy.
+It's a strategy that entrepreneurs use to earn a return on their investment in writing and publishing their book.
 So let’s dig into the important topic of product development for authors, first by getting clear about what the strategy is.

-The product-development strategy uses your book as the foundation for an ecosystem of related products.
+The product development strategy uses your book as the foundation for an ecosystem of related products.
 Some use this strategy to launch a business, particularly subject-matter experts leaving the corporate world.
-But it can also be an effective strategy for those who already have an established business but want to re-orient it to match more closely with the branded methodology laid out in their book.
+But it can also be an effective strategy for those who with an established business who want to re-orient it to match more closely with the branded methodology laid out in their book.

 Why develop products?